tencentyun/intlcloud-documents/yehe_doc/安全/凭据管理系统/产品简介/产品功能_intl_en.md

 Multiple types of data can be stored in the format of Name-Value pairs.
 "Value" can be up to 4096 bytes, storing data such as database credentials, account passwords, and IP ports.

 ## Resource-level Access Authorization
-SSM is fully integrated with Cloud Access Management (CAM), so you can use the granular identity and access policies to ensure that only authorized users can access or modify secrets.
-In addition, you can bind policies to users or roles to specify the secrets that can be accessed by them.
+Integrating with Tencent Cloud [Cloud Access Management](https://intl.cloud.tencent.com/product/cam) (CAM), SSM allows only granted users to access and modify secrets via identity management and policy management, and to specify users or roles who can access these secrets by associating with these policies.

 ## Refined Regulation and Audit
-SSM is integrated with CloudAudit and provides monitoring, compliance check, and auditing services for your Tencent Cloud account.
-It can record all secret management operations and usage.
+SSM combines with [CloudAudit](https://intl.cloud.tencent.com/product/cloudaudit) to perform supervision, compliance checks, operational reviews, and risk reviews on your Tencent Cloud accounts.
+All management operations and usage of the secrets can be recorded.

 ## High-availability Disaster Recovery and Backup
 SSM utilizes cluster deployment and a distributed database storage system for data storage and disaster recovery.
 You can create the same secrets in multiple regions to implement cross-region disaster recovery for secrets.

 ## Security Compliance
 SSM is linked to KMS.
 SSM uses a hardware security module (HSM) certified by third parties at its underlying layer to generate and protect secrets, meeting the supervision and compliance requirements.

+## Automatic Rotation
+There are security challenges your account may face, such as improper use of management permission, your password unchanged for a long time, and key information in plaintext, leading to a loss of digital assets.

+Given these risks, database credentials will be periodically rotated to create strong passwords and manage sensitive configuration information, securing your data while reducing security risks and threats to your account.